jgorset/jquery-placeholder/README.md

 ## About

-jQuery Placeholder is a jQuery plugin that emulates HTML5 form fields' `placeholder` attribute.
+Placeholder emulates HTML5's new `placeholder` attribute for browsers that don't support it yet.

 ## Usage